cesar-rgon/desktop-app-installer/README.md

 * Alternatively, there is one separate script for each application, so it can be installed by just executing the appropriate script.
 * Install official repository applications.
 * Add third-party repositories and install related applications when needed.
-* Download, extract and install non-repository applications through custom subscripts that extend the main script functionallity.
+* Download, extract and install non-repository applications through custom subscripts that extend the main script functionality.
 It includes several subscripts by default.
 * Set up applications after they are installed through custom subscripts.
 * Customize your own application list to install and third party repositories to add by just editing some config files (no need to edit main script at all for this purpose).
 * EULA support.
 Install applications automatically with no need of user interaction to accept legal terms of the application.
 * The script runs with an interface adapted to the detected enviroment: Dialog for terminal.
 Zenity for desktop or terminal emulator.
-* Installation log file that shows installation steps and errors if they have occurred
+* Installation log file that shows installation steps and errors if they have occurred.
 * Multilingual support.
 Easy to add new translations.
 For the time being English and Spanish languages are included.
-The script detect system language and it use the appropiate translation.
+The script detects system language and it use the appropiate translation.

 ---
 [Back to index](#index)